wazuh/wazuh-agent/src/common/pal/README.md

 # Platform Abstraction Layer (PAL)

-The aim of this module is to provide a the tools necessary to independize wazuh agent's code from the platform it will be compile for.
+The aim of this module is to provide the tools necessary to independize wazuh agent's code from the platform it will be compile for.
 Since we are currently using GNU C for Linux.
 AppleClang for MacOS and MSVC for Windows, this will be used to identify the correspoding platform during compile time.

 ### Hierarchy